ubc-cirrus-lab/femux/README.md

 # Plotting Results
-1. Plotters are in `/plots/plots/plotters`, and all data in `/plots/data` can be unzipped using `/plots/setup.sh`.
+1. Plotters are in `/plots/plots/plotters`, and data in `/plots/data` can be unzipped using `/plots/setup.sh`.
-2. To use generated simulation results instead of those we provide, users can replace the files in `/plots/data` with those in `/data`
+2. To use generated simulation results instead of those we provide, users can replace the files in `/plots/data` with those in `/data/azure`